 Treatment options at this level

 Depending on your needs, treatment history, and what treatment centre you are receiving care from, there are a few different treatment options at this level.
-The appendix below has more detailed information about each of the centres and what they offer.
+The appendix below has more detailed information about each of the centres and what they offer, including which funding pathways can be used to get a referred there.

 This is usually done as a pre-curser to therapy, like with any other service.
 The assessor will get a full picture of what you are experiencing and discuss treatment options, then produce a report.
 The report will cover symptoms, diagnosis, and treatment recommendations.
 Sometimes, it can be easier for someone to get funding for just an assessment and use the report to get funding for the treatment.